 The Huntington Harbour Bay Club, meanwhile, is a condominium development located adjacent to the water, and represents an ideal place to live and play.
 You can dock your boat at one of the personal stalls, or have fun paddle boarding on the glassy Harbour water, and, being that you’re so close to the beach, you can simply walk down and surf or just enjoy the water with a cocktail at SeaLegs.
 It is close to the Huntington Beach wetlands, a natural preserve that allows for wildlife observance and hiking.

 The next community we’d like to focus on, Portofino Cove, constitutes a gated neighborhood located right next to Trinidad Island and the public boat launching site.
 The community is made up of 60 condos and 17 single family residences, the condo units ranging from a one-bedroom / one-bath to a two-bedroom / two-bath.
 What makes Portofino Cove so special is that it it’s the most secluded community in all of the Harbour and, to be sure, Huntington Beach.
-The complex offers some incredible views, some of the finest in all of Huntington Beach, in fact, and the condos and single-family residences offer the amenities of a large resort, including a formidable swimming pool and spa, a sauna and an outdoor BBQ area.
+The complex offers some incredible views, some of the finest in all of Huntington Beach, and the condos and single-family residences offer the amenities of a large resort, including a formidable swimming pool and spa, a sauna and an outdoor BBQ area.
 Mother’s Beach is also in close proximity, a safe and designated spot to take the little ones to play safely in the Harbour away from boats and other hazards.

 The last community we’d like to talk about is a gated favorite in the Harbour called The Gables.
-As one of, if not the, most affordable options in the entire Harbour area, The Gables was built in 1980, the community comprised of 80 condo units, situated as four units to a building with garages facing outwards toward the street; floor plans offered by The Gables consist of both two- and three-bedroom models, with the smallest plan being the two-bedroom/one-bath unit that ranges anywhere from 966 to 1,032 square-feet and the largest being the three-bedroom/two-bath with nearly 1,218 square-feet.
-All models boast either a one- or two-car garage, laundry rooms and large outdoor patios.
+As one of, if not the, most affordable options in the entire Harbour area, The Gables was built in 1980, the community is comprised of 80 condo units, situated as four units to a building with garages facing outwards toward the street; floor plans offered by The Gables consist of both two- and three-bedroom models, with the smallest plan being the two-bedroom/one-bath unit that ranges anywhere from 966 to 1,032 square-feet and the largest being the three-bedroom/two-bath with nearly 1,218 square-feet.
+All models boast either a one- or two-car garage, laundry rooms, and large outdoor patios.

-At the bottom of this post see all currently active Huntington Harbour Huntington Beach Condos for sale and Huntington Harbour Huntington Beach townhomes for sale.
+At the bottom of this post, see all currently active Huntington Harbour Huntington Beach Condos for sale and Huntington Harbour Huntington Beach townhomes for sale.

 South Huntington Beach Condos and Townhomes